techgrounds/techgrounds-ahlaammohamed/04_Cloud_1/1_Global_infrastructure.md

 - Edge Locations

-## Excersise
+## Exercise
-`Explain what region, AWS Availability Zone, Edge location are?`
+`1.
+Explain what region, AWS Availability Zone, Edge location are?`

 **Regions**: A region refers to a geographical area where a cloud provider, has established and operates a cluster of data centers.